 Did you know that your tongue is a window to your wellbeing?
-In Ayurveda, we believe it’s linked to many of the body’s organs - the heart, kidneys, liver, lungs and stomach — and that you can tell how healthy those organs are by keeping a close eye on your tongue.
+In Ayurveda, we believe it’s linked to many of the body’s organs - the heart, kidneys, liver, lungs and stomach.
+Not just that but you can also tell how healthy those organs are by keeping a close eye on your tongue.

-However, if your taste buds are blocked due to a buildup on the tongue, it becomes more difficult for your mouth’s receptors to send messages to the brain, so the enzymes are not released, and the very first stage of digestion is delayed.
-Tongue scraping removes this buildup, enabling easier communication between body and brain.
+However, if your taste buds are blocked due to a build-up on the surface of your tongue, it becomes more difficult for your mouth’s receptors to send messages to the brain.
+This, in turn, means that the enzymes are not released, and the very first stage of digestion is delayed.
+Tongue scraping removes this build-up, enabling easier communication between the body and brain.

 In general, tongue scraping is great for upping your oral hygiene game which means fewer cavities and reduced chances of gum disease, according to the National Institute of Dental and Craniofacial Research.

 Grey, black or brown: there’s a Vata imbalance.
 Eat warm, spicy foods to counter the cool properties of Vata.

-Yellow, orange, red, green: Pitta toxins are present..
+Yellow, orange, red, green: Pitta toxins are present.
 Avoid spice and eat cooling foods like coconut, watermelon & avocado.

-Thick white: Kapha is off balance.
+- Thick white: Kapha is off balance.
 Cook with warming spices to aid digestion.

 While you might think regular dental check ups and brushing your teeth is enough, it’s really only the start to great oral health.
 At Deja, we’ve got you covered though with our 100% copper, tongue scraper.